 Everyone knows that driving drunk or driving under the influence of drugs is a dangerous and inconsiderate action that endangers not only the driver but the safety and lives of others as well.

-And yet, a staggering number of accidents and fatalities still happen every year due to impaired driving.
+And yet, a staggering number of accidents and fatalities still happen every year due to impaired driving or drinking and driving.

 Driving under the influence (DUI) is a serious criminal offense defined as managing a vehicle while alcohol, drugs, or both are in your system.